sueLan/suelan.github.io/source/_posts/20210319-FBRetainCycleDetector.md

 ![image-20210314194009331](image-20210314194009331.png)

-If you enable the `FBRetainCycleDetector` through macro, the current leaked object will be the seed object for FBRetainCycleDetector, which will detect the retain cycle.
+If you enable the `FBRetainCycleDetector` through macro, the current leaked object will be used as  seed object for FBRetainCycleDetector, which will detect the retain cycle.

 # What is FBRetainCycleDetector for?